How to improve your business credit rating fast, for a brighter future

 Reduce your debt to credit ratio

-Having high levels of debt in proportion to your total credit limit is a major red flag to lenders and suppliers and will be reflected on your business credit score.
+Having high levels of debt in proportion to your total credit limit is a major red flag to lenders and suppliers and will be reflected on your business credit file.

 As this can be such a big factor on your business credit score, paying off any balances, increasing monthly repayments and decreasing your credit card spending are a sure way to quickly improve your business credit score.